Melbourne Polytechnic: Degree courses

 Melbourne Polytechnic has been running wine training at its Epping campus since 1993 and in the Yarra Valley since 1994.
-The Bachelor of Viticulture and Winemaking degree commenced in February 2006 using the marketing label of Australian College of Wine, established by NMIT in 2001 to enable state-of-the-art training in viticulture, winemaking and hospitality.
+The Bachelor of Viticulture and Winemaking degree commenced in February 2006 using the marketing label of Australian College of Wine, established by NMIT in 2001 to enable training in viticulture, winemaking and hospitality.
 This label was discontinued in favour of the Northern Estates label, launched in 2010.
 In 2014 this degree became the Bachelor of Agriculture and Technology, delivered by Melbourne Polytechnic, but accredited by La Trobe University.